isomerpages/govtech-gobusiness-main/_covid-19-faqs/time-limited-rrt-r2.md

 ### Round 2 of Time-Limited 8-Weeks Rostered Routing Testing (RRT)

-#### About Eligibility Criteria
+#### About the application process

 {% include letter-accordion.html accordions=site.data.acc101-time-limited-rrt-r2 letter="a" %}

-#### About the application process

-{% include letter-accordion.html accordions=site.data.acc101-time-limited-rrt-r2 letter="b" %}

 #### About delivery of ART kits